 Phase 3: Extraction

-There’s a huge variety of ways to extract CBD oil from the plant; but it’s important to remember our purpose in doing so.
+With such a huge variety of extraction methods to get CBD oil from the plant, it’s important to remember our purpose in doing so.
 At this stage, we’re trying to extract the full spectrum of cannabinoids that are pure and suitable for human consumption.

 Phase 4: Distillation